This recipe for Classic Sticky Buns is the perfect recipe – soft, gooey, and truly addictive!

 - Use Room-Temperature Ingredients.
 Yeast warm environments, so using eggs and butter at room temperature will keep the dough at the optimal temperature for yeast to thrive.

 - Don’t overwork the dough.
-You’ll know the dough is properly mixed it’s pulling away from the sides of the bowl and its tacky, but not sticky.
+You’ll know the dough is properly mixed.
+It’s pulling away from the sides of the bowl, and it’s tacky but not sticky.

 Did you make this?